Craig Blinderman first appeared in the archive as a pandemic voice.

 Blinderman's response mattered because it was practical.

 According to the same institutional account, his team built new models on the fly: virtual outpatient management, family-support structures, hospice units that allowed visitation, cross-training for other disciplines, and an ePalliative Care service staffed by out-of-state volunteers.
 That is the part the archive row could not yet see.
-He was not only narrating a crisis.
-He was reorganizing care inside it.
+He was reorganizing care inside the crisis.

 He also made the ethical case for palliative care in public